SRG-eddieliu/quantlab_factor_library/README.md

 # QuantLab Factor Library
 QuantLab Factor Library is a plug‑and‑play toolkit for building and evaluating equity factor signals on top of the cleaned outputs from the data pipeline.
-It loads wide price/sector data and Fama‑French benchmarks, computes forward returns, and provides 50+ prebuilt factors across momentum, reversal, volatility/tail risk, liquidity/flow, value, quality, growth, capital actions, estimates/events, and forensic integrity.
-Each factor subclasses a common FactorBase, runs its raw computation, and then passes through a standardized cleaning pipeline (coverage filter, winsorization, fill, sector/global neutralization, z‑score) with overrides via config/config.json.
+It loads wide price/sector data and Fama‑French benchmarks, computes forward returns, and provides 50+ prebuilt factors.
+Each factor subclasses a common FactorBase via inheritance, runs its raw computation, and then passes through a standardized cleaning pipeline (coverage filter, winsorization, fill, sector/global neutralization, z‑score) with overrides via config/config.json.

 The runner supports modular steps: compute factors (optionally in parallel), run analytics (IC/IR, decile monotonicity, LS Sharpe/DD with FF regressions), compute cross-factor and FF correlations, and generate rolling IC/IR time effects.
 Outputs are written to data/factors as long-format Parquet (one file per factor and LS PnL), with registry and correlation files plus CSV mirrors in diagnostics for quick inspection.
 Two notebooks (factor_demo, factor_parallel_demo) show the full workflow and how to rerun analytics without recomputing factors.
 Use the default catalog or extend it by adding new factor classes and tuning cleaning/neutralization per factor.